First-Party Dram Shop Cases: Determining Your Case's Value

 How juries value first-party dram shop cases where the victim dies.

 When a patron later dies in an accident, his or her family can seek all the above damages on behalf of their deceased relative.
 For example, if a man is hurt in a car crash and dies a week later, his family can pursue the bar for the money needed to provide him care in his final days.
-However, the family can pursue damages on their own behalf:
+However, the family can also pursue the following types of damages on his behalf:

 - Lost wages: Those who were financially-dependent upon the victim can seek the money he would in all likelihood have made in his lifetime.